 For detailed information on irrigation water delivery at RVR, please click HERE.

 For detailed information on how to report an irrigation water problem, please click HERE.

 For irrigation service requests, please email email@example.com and be sure to include your address and describe your problem with a location in the subject line.

 Q: Does the RVRMA provide residential trash and recycling collection services?

 A: The Town of Carbondale provides same-day, single-provider trash, and recycling collection services.
 For more information on trash and recycling services at RVR, click HERE.

 It is important to note that trash may be placed at the curb after 6 a.m. on the day of pick-up if you DO NOT have a bear-proof can otherwise it can be put out the night before with a bear-proof can; trash and recycling containers must be removed not later than 8:00 p.m. on collection day.
 This is to prevent wildlife, primarily black bears, from finding trouble in your trash at RVR.
 This also assists in keeping raccoons, coyotes, and domestic animals from getting into and spreading garbage around the neighborhood.

 Q: How does delivery of the US Mail work at RVR?

 A: The central mail facility for all of RVR is located in the foyer of the Ranch House.
 The mail is delivered by the United States Postal Service (USPS) and the mailroom is considered to be a US Postal facility.
 The foyer is open 24 hours a day, year-round for mail pick-up and drop-off.
 While the mail is being delivered, there is no access to the mailroom until the USPS has completed delivery.
-The mail is typically delivered by 4 pm Monday through Saturday.
+The mail is usually delivered by 6 pm Monday through Saturday.

 To know whether or not the mail has arrived please come to the Ranch House and see if the sign by the door is green or red.
 It will show green when the mail has arrived.